wghglory/react-fundament/chapter04/chapter04.md

 * call: first param passes the obj which indicates "this", other params are regular params.
 Invoke immediately.
 * apply: first param passes the obj which indicates "this", the second is array.
 Invoke immediately.
-* bind: first param passes the obj which indicates "this", return a function, which can be invoked later.
+* bind: first param passes the obj which indicates "this", return a function specifying the context ("this" keyword) inside that function, which can be invoked later.

 ```javascript
 var me = {